Entering the European market for basketry

 Selling price including VAT from the retailer to the end consumer

-Some examples of online basketry prices (excluding shipment) are:
+Some examples of basketry prices across Europe are:

 - Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
 The quality and price of your basketry must match what is expected in your chosen target segment.